 Tips for visiting Kawah Ijen:

-- Bring enough water.
+Bring enough water.

-- Bring a scarf.
+Bring a scarf.
 You need to dampen it, so bring enough water for this as well.
 This helps with breathing and the smell.
 When my scarf would go dry, my throat would get very dry and scratchy and make me cough.
 I can’t emphasize the importance of having a damp scarf.
 I wouldn’t have survived without it.

-- Bring some food as a snack or at least eat well before hand, you’ll be using up a good amount of energy with this hike.
+Bring some food as a snack or at least eat well before hand, you’ll be using up a good amount of energy with this hike.

-- Bring appropriate shoes.
+Bring appropriate shoes.
 No flip flops!

-- Bring a device for light, a torch, the flashlight on a phone, something!
+Bring a device for light, a torch, the flashlight on a phone, something!
 It’s very dark.

-- It could be possibly a bit chilly depending what time of year you’re here.
+It could be possibly a bit chilly depending what time of year you’re here.
 Bring clothes you can layer and take on and off.

-- Yes, you actually need to start the hike at 1am.
+Yes, you actually need to start the hike at 1am.
 You can’t see the blue flames during the day.

-- Be mindful of workers here.
+Be mindful of workers here.
 They are working!
 Let them pass and don’t bribe them with money to do stupid shit for the sake of a photo.
 It’s just plain rude.

 Sempol is the town just near Kawah Ijen.
 From research and word of mouth from other travelers, the town offers terrible accommodation for a hefty price.
 My advice to you is take a taxi out to Kawah Ijen for the day.
 It will end up saving you money and time as you can still get somewhere else after seeing it before the day is done.
 (For example, I was able to get to Surabaya Airport that evening for a flight to Jakarta that I was buying just hours before take off..because I’m last minute like that.)

-Nina Ragusa is the intrepid soul behind Where in the World is Nina?
-This American wildflower shares her world explorations and methods of living the travel lifestyle – without fluffing the details.
-Nina is a professional beach bum, a hula hooper, and revels in getting lost on purpose.
-Tag along to see how to travel and live abroad forever fabulously, rather than frivolously.
-Website | Facebook | Twitter | Instagram.
+Nina Ragusa is the intrepid soul behind ‘Where in the World is Nina?’
+This American wildflower shares her explorations without fluffing the details.
+You can expect wit and sarcasm dashed between REAL travel information and adventurous stories.
+Nina is a professional beach bum, hula hooper, and revels in getting lost on purpose.